iamalion/pig-dice/README.md

 'Casey'
 -->

-Test 2: It should assign points and an ID to a player.
+Test 2: It will assign points and an ID to a player.
 Code: const name = "Lindsay"
 Expected Output: expected output = Player{name: Lindsay, points: 0, id: 1}